charlespascoe/project-management-system/design/crc.md

   * The access token hash and its expiry
   * The refresh token hash and its expiry
   * When this session's system administrator priviledges expire
+  * Formats the data to be sent to the client
 * Collaborators
   * Database
   * Schema